Kampetos/Chatbot/README.md

 if you localhost run to XAMPP page it's because there's index inside htdocs you can just delete it or change it's name or you can just localhost/projectname on you browser

-for add and update bot command on you search type after index "/admin" and it will to place where you can edit delete and add the bot command
+for add and update bot command on you search bar after "chatbot" type "/admin" and it will to place where you can edit delete and add the bot command

 eoy